thx8411/qastrocam-g2/trunk/qastrocam-g2/doc/README-BFC-Fork.txt

 * file virtual telescope :

-	- qastrocm tracking system can now generate iris compatible files
+	- qastrocam tracking system can now generate iris compatible files
 	- options : -t file -dt <filename>
 	- you may use PEAS with these files